-represented as the union of closed convex polyhedra any two of which meet in a common face.
+Let P be a compact polyhedron represented as the union of closed convex polyhedra any two of which meet in a common face.
 P is partitioned to open faces of these convex polyhedrons.
 The quotient space Q is a finite topological space.

-- Hesitation of finite spaces

-- Fundamental group

-- Space of faces

-- Homotopy

-- Digital plane and Jordan Theorem

-- Arbitrary finite space

-- Baricentric
+Q knows everything on P. Each point of Q represents a face of P.

+Points representing vertices are closed.

-represented as the union of closed convex polyhedra any two of which meet in a common face.
+Let P be a compact polyhedron represented as the union of closed convex polyhedra any two of which meet in a common face.
 P is partitioned to open faces of these convex polyhedrons.
 The quotient space Q is a finite topological space.

-The closure of a point $x \in Q$ consists of points corresponding to the faces of the corresponding face of P.
+Q knows everything on P. Each point of Q represents a face of P. Doints representing vertices are closed.
+The closure of a point $x \in Q$ correspondent to a face F of Pconsists of points correspondent to faces of F.

-- Hesitation of finite spaces

-- Fundamental group

-- Space of faces

-- Homotopy

-- Digital plane and Jordan Theorem

-- Arbitrary finite space

-- Baricentric

-represented as the union of closed convex polyhedra any two of which meet in a common face.
+Let P be a compact polyhedron represented as the union of closed convex polyhedra any two of which meet in a common face.
 P is partitioned to open faces of these convex polyhedrons.
 The quotient space Q is a finite topological space.

-The closure of a point $x \in Q$ consists of points corresponding to the faces of the corresponding face of P.

-Each point in a finite space has minimal neighborhood.
+Q knows everything on P. Each point of Q represents a face of P. Points representing vertices are closed.
+The closure of a point $x \in Q$ correspondent to a face F of P consists of points correspondent to faces of F. Each point in a finite space has minimal neighborhood.

-- Hesitation of finite spaces

-- Fundamental group

-- Space of faces

-- Homotopy

-- Digital plane and Jordan Theorem

-- Arbitrary finite space

-- Baricentric

-represented as the union of closed convex polyhedra any two of which meet in a common face.
+Let P be a compact polyhedron represented as the union of closed convex polyhedra any two of which meet in a common face.
 P is partitioned to open faces of these convex polyhedrons.
 The quotient space Q is a finite topological space.

-The closure of a point $x \in Q$ consists of points corresponding to the faces of the corresponding face of P.

-Each point in a finite space has minimal neighborhood, the intersection of all of its neighborhoods.
+Q knows everything on P. Each point of Q represents a face of P. Points representing vertices are closed.
+The closure of a point $x \in Q$ correspondent to a face F of P consists of points correspondent to faces of F. Each point in a finite space has minimal neighborhood, the intersection of all of its neighborhoods.

-- Hesitation of finite spaces

-- Fundamental group

-- Space of faces

-- Homotopy

-- Digital plane and Jordan Theorem

-- Arbitrary finite space

-- Baricentric

-represented as the union of closed convex polyhedra any two of which meet in a common face.
+Let P be a compact polyhedron represented as the union of closed convex polyhedra any two of which meet in a common face.
 P is partitioned to open faces of these convex polyhedrons.
 The quotient space Q is a finite topological space.

-The closure of a point $x \in Q$ consists of points corresponding to the faces of the corresponding face of P.

-Each point in a finite space has minimal neighborhood.
+Q knows everything on P. Each point of Q represents a face of P. Points representing vertices are closed.
+The closure of a point $x \in Q$ correspondent to a face F of P consists of points correspondent to faces of F. Each point in a finite space has minimal neighborhood.
 In Q the minimal neighborhood of a point corresponds to the star of corresponding face.

-- Hesitation of finite spaces

-- Fundamental group

-- Space of faces

-- Homotopy

-- Digital plane and Jordan Theorem

-- Arbitrary finite space

-- Baricentric

-represented as the union of closed convex polyhedra any two of which meet in a common face.
+Let P be a compact polyhedron represented as the union of closed convex polyhedra any two of which meet in a common face.
 P is partitioned to open faces of these convex polyhedrons.
 The quotient space Q is a finite topological space.

-The closure of a point $x \in Q$ consists of points corresponding to the faces of the corresponding face of P.

-Each point in a finite space has minimal neighborhood.
+Q knows everything on P. Each point of Q represents a face of P. Points representing vertices are closed.
+The closure of a point $x \in Q$ correspondent to a face F of P consists of points correspondent to faces of F. Each point in a finite space has minimal neighborhood.
 In Q the minimal neighborhood of a point corresponds to the star of corresponding face.

-The star $St(\sigma)$ of a face $\sigma$ is the union of all faces $\Sigma$ such that $\partial \Sigma \supset \sigma$ .
+The star $St(\sigma)$ of a face σ is the union of all faces Σ such that $\partial \Sigma \supset \sigma$.

-- Hesitation of finite spaces

-- Fundamental group

-- Space of faces

-- Homotopy

-- Digital plane and Jordan Theorem

-- Arbitrary finite space

-- Baricentric

-represented as the union of closed convex polyhedra any two of which meet in a common face.

-P is partitioned to open faces of these convex polyhedrons.
-The quotient space Q is a finite topological space.

-The closure of a point $x \in Q$ consists of points corresponding to the faces of the corresponding face of P.

-Each point in a finite space has minimal neighborhood.
-In Q the minimal neighborhood of a point corresponds to the star of corresponding face.
-Faces in P are partially ordered by adjacency: $\Sigma > \sigma$ iff $\operatorname{Cl}(\Sigma) \supset \sigma$ .

-- Hesitation of finite spaces

-- Fundamental group

-- Space of faces

-- Homotopy

-- Digital plane and Jordan Theorem

-- Arbitrary finite space

-- Baricentric